-‘Plot shop’ reopens on Sunday 27 January 11 am to noon.
-For seed and potato collection.
+‘Plot shop’ has now reopened, including for seed and potato collection.
 It closes again in August.

 This is NOT the official Rock Allotment Society website or webpage but until one is created, we can put dates, details, messages here.

 Several of our Nightingale Gardeners are also plotters.

 About the Society